AmericanRedCross/workflows/qgis_print_composer_tricks.md

 ![] (http://arcmaps.s3.amazonaws.com/Training%20Materials/QGIS_workflow_images_gifs/recover.gif)

-## Page elements

-Once the map is set, it's just a matter of other elements: title, scale bar, legend, etc.

-#Scale bar
+##Scale bar

 Add the scale bar.
 There are a lot of ways you can style this using the "Item properties" menu.
 One downside: unlike ArcGIS, QGIS doesn't allow you to save a scale style, so you have to do this every time.
 I would appreciate it if someone would develop this feature.

 ![] (http://arcmaps.s3.amazonaws.com/Training%20Materials/QGIS_workflow_images_gifs/scale.gif)

-#Legend
+##Legend

 The same is true for the legend - you can do a lot of modifications to the default, but you can't save a default legend formatting and have to make these changes every single time.
 For that reason, I often find it faster to make a legend in Adobe Illustrator (or Gimp or Inkscape if you want a free version) and stick it on top of my finished map, but it can be done in QGIS:

 ![] (http://arcmaps.s3.amazonaws.com/Training%20Materials/QGIS_workflow_images_gifs/legend.gif)

+There are a couple of useful features in here, like being able to turn off the auto-updating layers, and being able to lock certain aspects.

-There are a couple of blocks with this.
+There are a couple of blocks with doing a legen in QGIS.
 If you've got complicated symbology (like a vector symbol inside of a polygon), then the sizing will be weird - the vector will probably be way too big for the polygon in the legend.
 You can't just make everything in the legend bigger, convert to graphics (because this isn't a feature in QGIS), and resize.
 You could get around this by going back into the map and resizing your vector fills (and then save the style so you don't have to do it again) but even then, I had issues where some vectors were offset just a little bit in the legend, for no apparent reason (I double checked everything):

 Vectors lined up on the map in the data view
 ![] (http://arcmaps.s3.amazonaws.com/Training%20Materials/QGIS_workflow_images_gifs/legend1.png)